 Dr. McDonel is also a composer of music for young band and choir.
 Her works, “A Joyful Noise” and “Appalachian Whisper” are published in the Boosey & Hawkes Windependence Series.

 A commissioned work, "Nittany Valley Sunrise,” was premiered by the combined CCMEA Band and Choir in February, 2011.
 Her choral piece, "Where All Belong," was written for and premiered by the Amherst Bel Canto Choir in 2011.
 She also collaborated with Richard Victor to compose “Swingin’ from the Start”and "Chasin' My Blues Away," a series of pieces written to provide young instrumentalists an opportunity to learn swing style jazz interpretation and develop confidence in improvisation in a concert band setting.
 Contact us for purchase information.

-is Assistant Professor of Music Education at Radford University in Virginia.
-She is also executive director and faculty member of the Gordon Institute for Music Learning (GIML).
-She holds a Bachelor of Music Education degree,summa cum laude, from The Ohio State University, a Master of Arts in Music Education degree from the Eastman School of Music, and a Ph.D. from the University at Buffalo.
+is Assistant Professor and Director of Music Education at Radford University in Virginia.
+She is also a faculty member and former executive director of the Gordon Institute for Music Learning (GIML).
+She holds a Bachelor of Music Education degree, summa cum laude, from The Ohio State University, a Master of Arts in Music Education degree from the Eastman School of Music, and a Ph.D. from the University at Buffalo.
 Dr. McDonel’s teaching

 coordinator of music for the State College Area School District.
 He began teaching at State College Area High School in 1975, and served as music coordinator since 1988.
 Mr. Victor's teaching duties included four different concert bands, Marching Band, Jazz Band, and Musical Pit Orchestra.
 As coordinator of music, Mr. Victor supervised the activities of 25 music teachers in 13 buildings.
 Under his leadership, the State